-As the novel coronavirus (COVID-19) spreads beyond China and becomes a global pandemic, this outbreak will inevitably impact economies and businesses.
-The Government of Oman has established Supreme Committee for COVID-19 which is dealing with pandemic situation in the country and trying to minimize its impact to the extent possible.
+The novel coronavirus (COVID-19) pandemic has developed rapidly in 2020, with a significant number of cases and had a substantial impact on economies and businesses.
+The Government of Oman established the Supreme Committee for COVID-19 so as to deal with the pandemic situation in the country and contain impact to the extent possible.

-In the first half of 2020, the Company has not experienced any significant pandemic-related impact on its operating and financial performance.
-However, the Company has taken all possible measures to mitigate the risks arising from the COVID-19 situation.
-As at the reporting date, the Company has sufficient funds available to meet its obligations.
+To date, the Company has not experienced any significant pandemic-related impact on its operating and financial performance.
+However, the Company has taken all possible measures to mitigate the risks arising from the COVID-19 situation such as safety and health measures for the employees (such as social distancing and working from home) and securing the supply of materials that are essential to the operations.

 The Company is closely monitoring the developing situation of the pandemic at country, regional and global level and will continue to evaluate and assess the effects of pandemic.
+The Company will continue to follow the various government policies and advice and, in parallel, will do its utmost to continue its operations in the best and safest way possible without jeopardising the health of its employees.